huderlem/carrotcrazy/INSTALL.md

 	git clone https://github.com/huderlem/carrotcrazy
 	cd carrotcrazy

+Install `libpng` becaause `tools/metasprite.c` depends on it for image processing.

 This project is incomplete and requires the user to provide an original Looney Tunes: Carrot Crazy GBC ROM.
 Name this file `baserom.gbc` and place it in the root `carrotcrazy` directory.

 To build `carrotcrazy.gbc`: